• Skip to primary navigation

 More About Frances

-I married a very traditional, off the boat Italian and was whisked away into a rich culture I knew nothing about.
+I married a very traditional, off-the-boat Italian and was whisked away into a rich culture I knew nothing about.
 I learned about their history, their traditions, idiosyncrasies as well as their huge and delicious cuisine.

 Now I just look forward to this wonderful indulgence with a cup of frothy cappuccino whenever I go to our favorite Italian restaurant in NY.
 Unfortunately, not all restaurants serve Zabaglione, but I always ask.
 I immersed myself in the kitchen and 62 years later, still enjoy searching out new recipes.